ethannam/git-privatize/README.md

 Follow these instructions:

 ### 1. Install Hub
-You need this to run special git commands from the command line.
+You need Hub to run special git commands from the command line.

-If you have homebrew, you can install by running this command:
+If you have `homebrew`, you can install by running this command:

 ```
 $ brew install hub